lacchain/LACPass-LACChain-Component/README.md

 ![](https://github.com/lacchain/LACPass-LACChain-Component/blob/main/examples/X509StateCode.png)

-3. Next step, enter your Health organization name (for example: Ministry of Health of Peru) as shown:
+3. Next step, enter your Health organization name (for example: Ministry of Health of Peru Demo Brasil) as shown:

 ![](https://github.com/lacchain/LACPass-LACChain-Component/blob/main/examples/X509HealthOrganization.png)

-4. Once completed the previous step, you will be asked to enter a common nane for your Health organization (for example: Peru_MoH), or you may press enter to skip this step:
+4. Once completed the previous step, you will be asked to enter a common nane for your Health organization (for example: BrasilDemo_MoH), or you may press enter to skip this step:

 ![](https://github.com/lacchain/LACPass-LACChain-Component/blob/main/examples/X509HealthOrganizationCommonName.png)